Puto bumbong: Variations

 Modern puto bumbong may use metal cylinders or regular food steamers.
 These versions are commonly shaped into little balls or long narrow tubes (similar to suman).
 In some modern versions, pirurutóng is excluded altogether as it can be hard to find, and purple food coloring or even purple yam (ube) flour are used instead.
 However, these versions may be frowned upon as being inauthentic.

 Adaptations of the dish in restaurants include ice-cream flavors, pancakes, cakes, and empanadas.

 A variant of puto bumbóng from the provinces of Batangas and Pampanga is putong sulot, which uses white glutinous rice.
 Unlike puto bumbóng, it is available year-round.

 Similar desserts

-In Indonesia there is a very similar dessert known as kue putu in Indonesian.
+In Indonesia a similar dessert is known as kue putu in Indonesian.
 It is also cooked in bamboo tubes, but is made with rice flour.
 It is also commonly green due to the use of pandan leaves as flavoring.

-In India (Kerala, Tamil Nadu, and Karnataka) and Sri Lanka, a similar dish is known as puttu or pittu, though it is a savory dish rather than a dessert.
+In South India (Kerala, Tamil Nadu, and Karnataka) and Sri Lanka, a similar dish is known as puttu (in Tamil) or pittu, though it is a savory dish rather than a dessert.

-Both of these related dishes are very different in that they use regular (non-sticky) rice flour or ground white rice, but they are all cooked in bamboo tubes.
+Both of these related dishes are different in that they use regular (non-sticky) rice flour or ground white rice, but they are all cooked in bamboo tubes.